NotuDocs vs PatientNotes.ai: Template-First Notes vs General AI Medical Scribe

 NotuDocs follows strict privacy practices but is not HIPAA compliant and does not sign BAAs at this time.

-• Your practice bills US insurance payers and your managed care contracts require HIPAA-compliant documentation tools
+• Your practice bills US insurance payers, and your managed care contracts require HIPAA-compliant documentation tools

-Who Is Each Tool Actually For
+Who Each Tool Is Actually For

 PatientNotes.ai is a reasonable fit if: